Alarms, Events, and Logs

 The value you enter indicates the number of notifications that you receive for that webhook URL per minute.
 For example, if the WebHook Threshold value is 2, you receive two notifications for that webhook URL per minute.
 Notifications that are generated beyond the threshold are not delivered.

-4. (Optional) If you have chosen a custom webhook channel, configure these additional parameters:
+4. (Optional) If you have chosen Custom from the Choose a Channel for Webhook option, configure these additional parameters:

 Field